AdelSiddiquei/leetcode/README.md

 # Leetcode
-This repo contains all the leetcode problems I have solved.
+This repo contains a collection of leetcode problems that I have solved.
-Each problem I solve will have a `Class` containing the solutions as methods, which I will be updating with new solutions as I learn new/different ways to tackle them.
+All solutions live inside the leetcode_solutions folder, which is structured as a package, with the associated tests in the tests folder.

+Each question and the relevant solution is written within it's own file, named appropriately.
+Each file contains a class containing all implemented solutions as methods of the class.
+Some classes have multiple solutions, and are regularly updateed as and when I discover new algorithms to make more efficient solutions.

 Each of these solution classes will have a
 `self.solution_count` attribute where I will be keeping track of the number of solutions I have coded for that problem.

 ## File structure